ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 categories: [databases, data structures, papers]
 ---

+This post is a transcript of the talk I gave at [Papers We Love @ Porto](https://www.meetup.com/Papers-We-Love-Porto/events/248728411/).

 ## Log-Structured File

 In 1991, Mendel Rosenblum and John K. Ousterhout  introduced a new technique